YOUR QUESTIONS ANSWERED

 The number of potential incentive schemes are limitless.
-As are the innovative ways to publicize bridge clubs within the local community.
+As are the innovative ways to publicize your bridge club within the local community.
 Good luck to you all.

 When will “clinically vulnerable people” be able to return to the clubs?

 Despite the scientific and practical challenges of delivering an effective vaccine, the good news is that it looks likely the first-generation vaccines will have a significant impact on the global battle against Covid-19.
 In the short term they will help prevent the most vulnerable in our communities from developing severe disease and dying.
 I am not so sure, however, about the long term prospects.
-Realistically, it could well take years to vaccinate enough of the global population to make the whole world safe and to thus reach a point where we can all return to full normality.
-While the outlook for at-risk groups is undoubtedly brighter now, “clinically extremely vulnerable” people (like me) and those that suffer breathing difficulties simply wearing a mask (like me also) need to be extra careful when returning to the bridge tables.
+While the outlook for `at-risk` groups is undoubtedly brighter now, “clinically extremely vulnerable” people (like me) and those that suffer breathing difficulties simply wearing a mask (like me also) need to be extra careful when returning to the bridge tables.

 Whilst vaccines may ultimately end the pandemic, they will not get rid of the virus.
-All bridge clubs will need to be vigilant.
+All bridge clubs will need to be vigilant for the foreseeable future.
 Especially in relation to visitors who may be less honest than club members when, for example, it comes to disclosing whether they have recently visited a country where they might have contracted the virus.

-To finish this Q & A section on a positive note, there is one good thing that has come out of this pandemic.
+On a positive note, there is one good thing that has come out of this pandemic.
 It has exposed - and hopefully eradicated - a common problem that I have faced for years.
 Namely, selfish and ignorant people who insist on playing at the club to spread their germs.
-Not for the first time, catching flu at a bridge tournament put me in intensive care (twice in ten days) at Wythenshawe hospital 40 years ago.
+Catching flu at a bridge tournament put me in intensive care (twice in ten days) at Wythenshawe hospital 40 years ago.
 That was not the only time it has happened.
-The influenza virus is perhaps just as dangerous as Covid would be for me.
+The influenza virus has always been just as dangerous as Covid would be for me.
 Which explains why the past year has been, paradoxically, the healthiest of my past 70 years.
 For which I am duly grateful.